osrf/manifold/docs/installation/installation.rst

 documentation, I will assume OS X 10.9 or greater is in use.
 Here are the
 instructions:

-Install homebrew, which should also prompt you to install the XCode command-line tools:
+Install Homebrew, which should also prompt you to install the XCode command-line tools:

 .. code-block:: bash